qlikstar/Vyapari/README.md

 ## How to run
 - Rename the `env.yaml.sample` to `env.yaml`
 - Populate the required values for Alpaca and Pushover
-- Run the following command `make clean run` # to be removed
 - Run `docker-compose up` to bring up Mysql8 instance
-- Run `uvicorn app:app --reload` to run FastAPI app
+- Run the following command `make clean run`

 ## Backtesting
 - Edit `backtest.py` to suit your needs